saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-26-cross-entropy-likelihood.md

 Here is where it gets strange.
 The story does not end with classification and language modeling.
 It turns out that virtually every loss function in modern deep learning is, with some algebraic work, the NLL of some probability distribution under some modeling assumption.

-Reinforcement Learning from Human Feedback (RLHF) — the technique that makes ChatGPT follow instructions — trains a reward model using a loss that is **-log(sigmoid(r_chosen - r_rejected))**.
+[Reinforcement Learning from Human Feedback (RLHF)](https://saraswatmks.github.io/2026/02/rlhf-rlaif-rlvr.html), the technique that makes ChatGPT follow instructions, trains a reward model using a loss that is **-log(sigmoid(r_chosen - r_rejected))**.
 That is the NLL of a Bradley-Terry pairwise preference model.
 MLE in disguise.

 Variational Autoencoders minimize the Evidence Lower Bound (ELBO), which is a reconstruction term (NLL under Gaussian or Bernoulli assumptions) plus a KL divergence regularizer.
 The reconstruction term is NLL.
 MLE in disguise.